What are the requirements for insurance on a leased car?

-What type of car lease insurance will my leasing company require?
+What car lease insurance coverage will my leasing company require?

 Leasing companies will typically require you to carry physical damage coverage for your leased vehicle, commonly known as comprehensive and collision coverage.

-- Collision coverage: Pays for damage caused in an accident with another vehicle or an object, such as a telephone or utility pole.
-Collision coverage applies even if you cause an accident.
+- Collision coverage: Auto collision coverage pays for damage caused in an accident with another vehicle or an object, such as a telephone or utility pole.
+This coverage applies even if you cause an accident.

-- Comprehensive coverage: Pays for damages caused by events outside of your control, including weather and acts of nature, theft, vandalism, fire, and accidents involving animals.
+- Comprehensive coverage: Comprehensive car insurance pays for damages caused by events outside of your control, including weather, acts of nature, theft, vandalism, fire, and animal accidents.

 What are the state requirements for insurance on a leased car?

-The type and amount of car insurance required varies from state to state, but the state requirements are the same whether you lease, finance, or own your car outright.
+The type and amount of car insurance required varies from state to state, but the state requirements for car insurance are the same whether you lease, finance, or own your car outright.
 The vast majority of states require some level of liability coverage, including:

-Some states also require uninsured/underinsured motorist coverage and medical payments coverage or personal injury protection, all of which can cover medical expenses for you and your passengers after an accident.
+Some states require uninsured motorist coverage, medical payments coverage, or personal injury protection.
+These coverages can cover medical expenses for you and your passengers after an accident.
 Learn more about the difference between bodily injury vs. personal injury protection.

 Is leased car insurance more expensive?

-Since the insurance requirements for a leased car are typically greater, it can cost more to insure a lease compared to a financed or owned vehicle.
-However, leasing a vehicle may give you lower monthly payments than financing, so there is a trade-off between car payments and insurance rates.
+Since the insurance requirements for a leased car are typically greater, it can cost more to insure a leased vehicle than a financed or owned vehicle.
+However, leasing a vehicle may give you lower monthly payments than financing, so car payments and insurance rates are a trade-off.
 Your lessor might also require a specific deductible amount for comprehensive and collision coverage, which will influence your insurance rate.

-How can I lower my leased insurance cost?
+How can I lower my lease insurance cost?